-James Gatz did not come from a family of lavish wealth like those of West and East Egg, so when he gained his wealth working his way up the ladder of success, he wanted no tres with the man that he once was the changed his name just as he had changed his life, to show that he could control who he was.
-Egatsby's attitude toward wishing to control everything is pervasive throughout the novel and ties into Gatsby's overwhelming desire for his the wheel that night and bespite Nick's warnings, Gatsby refuses to let Daisy's reputation be ruined.
+James Gatz did not come from a family of lavish wealth like those of West and East Egg, so when he gained his wealth working his way up the ladder of success, he downled no ties with the man that he once was.
+He changed his name just as he had changed his life, to show that he could control who he was.
+E Gatsby's attitude toward wishing to control everything is pervasive throughout the novel and ties into Gatsby's overwhelming desire for this love i Daisy Buchanan.

+Jay Gatsby not only wants to have Daisy for his very own, the also desires to protect her.
+At a turning point in the novel, Daisy is driving Gatsby's yellow car when she hits a woman named Myrtle, who happens to be Tom Buchanan's mistress, killing her instantly.
+Gatsby tells no one but Nick that it was Daisy, not he, who was behind the wheel that night and despite Nick's warnings, Gatsby refuses to let Daisy's reputation be nined.
 Gatsby is so blind in his love for Daisy that he is willing to deceive an entire community and take the blame for a crime he did not commit; a crime that eventually leads to his demise.